petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards/current-battlecards.md

 ### Open Source Drupal

-* Another open source competitor is drupal and more specifically Open Source Drupal is a “free” CMS written in PHP.
+* Another open source competitor is Drupal and more specifically Open Source Drupal is a “free” CMS written in PHP.
 Acquia DXP is based on Drupal.
 * Drupal is known for trying to be “bigger and better” too fast instead of maintaining a solid foundation.
 Support is lacking (according to current customers), learning curve is steep, upgrades are notoriously difficult, and it can take months (or years!) for bugs to be fixed.

 ### Salesforce

 * Salesforce Experience Cloud is a set of functionality acquired by and built on top of the Salesforce CRM platform, which allows companies to build digital experiences.
 * Salesforce bought their way into the DXP market via 62 acquired organizations to date, so the offering is very fractured.
 For example they purchased Mulesoft because they didn't have a backend.
-* Salesforce “give products away” in order to get their foot in the door with a customer, and will expand their influence (and high costs) from there.
+* Salesforce “gives products away” in order to get their foot in the door with a customer, and will expand their influence (and high costs) from there.

 ### Sharepoint